Ashok0/EnderalVREssentials/README.md

 [**Bijin Skin - CBBE v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/20078?tab=files): Skin textures for CBBE and UNP made by rxkx22.

 [**Equipable Female Tattoo UNP CBBE v1.0**]: Mod adds 5 x Equippable Tattoo skins for UUNP or CBBE Options are: Bijin, Leyenda or Fair Skin Complexion.

+[**Visual Animated Enchants v0.2**](https://www.nexusmods.com/skyrimspecialedition/mods/7037?tab=files): A replacer for the visual and animation of the enchantments on weapons to make them more magical and immersive.

+[**Qwinn's Refined Visual Animated Enchants v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/24665?tab=files): With L3stat's kind permission, a refinement and fix for various issues with Visual Animated Enchants.

+[**Adjusted Visual Animated Enchants (No ENB Complex Particle Lights) v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/50382?tab=files): Tweaks the appearance of enchantments from Visual Animated Enchants.
+Reduces size and brightness to work better when using ENB, alters flame mesh shapes on unique weapons to fit more closely, and adjusts some colours.

+[**Animated Forge Water v0.1**](https://www.nexusmods.com/skyrimspecialedition/mods/52322?tab=files): A mesh only animated forge water replacer with refraction.
+No ESP.

+[**Animated Forge Water - Elsopa Patch and Fixes v0.1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/52322?tab=files): Also fixes some Elsopa bugs.

 [**Dynamically Disable Eye Adaptation and Bloom v1.2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/2135?tab=files): Disables the irritating eye adaptation and object blooming through scripting.
 Compatible with all image space lighting mods!